CSCC09-slidify/slidify/README.md

 * Using Vue 3 for the frontend framework

-* Using Express as the core backend API with sqlite as a database to store user information
+* Using Express as the core backend API with sqlite as a database to store user and presentation information

 * Deployed on a virtual machine using Docker and Docker Compose